The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Numerical Examples

-\paragraph{Implementation Details} We tested the CRPG method using a dataset that was generated as follows.
+\paragraph{\textbf{Implementation Details}} \footnote{The code is available at \url{https://juliamanifolds.github.io/ManoptExamples.jl/stable/examples/CRPG-Sparse-Approximation/}} We tested the CRPG method using a dataset that was generated as follows.
 We picked a random anchor point $\bar q \in \cM$ and then generated $N=1000$ Gaussian tangent vectors at $\bar q$ with standard deviation $\sigma = 1$.
 Then, we obtained $N$ points $q_i \in \cM$ by applying the exponential map to the sampled tangent vectors.

 We ran our \cref{algorithm:CRPG} using the fixed point iteration from \cref{thm:fixed-point-iteration} to solve the proximal subproblem.
 We estimated the diameter of a geodesic ball around the initial point that contains all points $q_i$ and $\bar q$, and we used this number to set the constant stepsize $\lambda$.
-This is because if $\cU$ is a geodesically convex set containing all data points $q_j$, the function $g$ is $\zetafirst{D}$-smooth over $\cU$, where $D = \diam(\cU)$; see, \eg, \cite[Lemma~5]{ZhangSra:2016:1}.
+This is because if $\cU$ is a geodesically convex set containing all data points $q_j$, the function $g$ is $\zetafirst{D}$-smooth over $\cU$, where $D = \diam(\cU)$; see, \eg,~\cite[Lemma~5]{ZhangSra:2016:1}.
 We thus use $\lipgrad = \zeta_{1, -1}(D)$ for the Lipschitz constant of $\grad g$, and hence the constant step size is $\lambda = \frac{1}{\lipgrad}$ in \cref{algorithm:CRPG}.
-For the backtracking procedure, we set the initial guess to $s = \frac{3}{2}\lambda$, and we used a contraction factor of $\eta = 0.9$ and a warm start factor of $\theta = 2$.
+For the backtracking procedure, we set the initial guess to $s = 4\lambda$, and we used a contraction factor of $\eta = 0.8$ and a warm start factor of $\theta = 10$.

 As a comparison, we tested the Cyclic Proximal Point Algorithm (CPPA)~\cite{Bacak:2014:1} with the same dataset.
 The stopping criterion for the CPPA was set to a check on the change in the objective function value between two consecutive iterations, with a tolerance of $10^{-7}$ and a cap of at most $5000$ iterations.